Space

 Visible in small telescopes

 One of the best techniques sky enthusiasts use to catch an asteroid, is to point the telescope at a known star in the asteroid’s path.
 Then they just wait for the slowly moving space rock to appear.
 Fortunately, many small telescopes now include a computerized Go-To hand control.
-Thus, you can point the instrument at a reference star to get a glimpse of the passing object.
+Thus, you can point the instrument at a reference star to get a glimpse of passing asteroids.

 Star chart showing bright stars of winter and red hashmarks for location of asteroid 2023 DZ2.